Synchronous Team Semantics for Temporal Logics: Team Semantics for CTL

 \paragraph*{Basic Properties} In the following, we investigate several fundamental properties of the satisfaction relation.
-Notice that these properties also hold for \TeamLTL as defined in Section~\ref{sec:prelims} on page~\pageref{fig:structuralpropertiesoverview}.
+It is immediate that for every $\CTL$-formula $\varphi$ and multiteams $T$ and $S$ such that $T\meq S$, it holds that $\kripke,T \models \varphi$ if and only if $\kripke,S \models \varphi$.
+Notice that the following properties also hold for \TeamLTL as defined in Section~\ref{sec:TeamLTL} on page~\pageref{fig:structuralpropertiesoverview}.
 Observe that $\kripke, T \models \bot$ if and only if $T=\emptyset$.
 The proof of the following proposition is trivial.

 \begin{proposition}[Empty team property] For every Kripke structure~$\kripke$ we have that $\kripke, \emptyset \models \varphi$ holds for every \CTL-formula $\varphi$. \end{proposition}